hz-tyfoon/ultimate-addons-for-gutenberg/README.md

 ## Changelog ##

 ### x.x.x ###
+* New: Motion Effects - Some smooth, scroll and mouse track based animations to add new life to your page.
 * Fix: Post Grid - Pagination not visible inside editor.
 * Fix: Spectra blocks editor spacing conflicting with Blocksy theme.
 * Fix: Inline Notice - Content color is not working in the backend.